** Special note- The new Jim Reeves exhibit will be

 Welcome to the real world of

-It's hard to believe that Jim has been gone almost 50 years.
+It's hard to believe that Jim has been gone more than 50 years.
 In a career matched by few country

 artists, Jim was the first to become "international."
 His songs and velvet voice remain staples in